nasa/oceandata-notebooks/docs/sections/other-useful-tutorials.md

-# Tutorials from Our Friends
+# Tutorials from our Friends

 Explore these great resources to keep learning.